Golden and Silver Dark Sirens for precise H0 measurement with HETDEX: Results

 \section{Results}

 Figure~\ref{fig:gwbench} shows the \texttt{GWBENCH} predictions for the number of GW events expected per year as a function of their 90\% credible sky area for the three detector network configurations under consideration.
-Table~\ref{tab:expected_number} summarizes this information by giving the expected number of dark siren events classified as either golden or silver.
+Table~\ref{tab:expected_number} summarizes this information by giving the expected number of dark siren events classified as either golden or silver, with the addition of a 10-year forecast.
 The results show a clear improvement in sky localization with each upgrade in the detector sensitivity.
 We also notice that the HLI$+$ network detects more well-localized events than HLV$+$ due to the longer baseline between LIGO-India and LIGO Hanford or Livingston.
 Events with a 90\% credible sky area smaller than $1~\mathrm{deg}^2$ are detected in all of the networks considered, and the number of these silver events is much larger in the HLI\# network.
-More importantly, events with localizations below $\Delta\Omega_{90} < 0.1$~deg$^2$, i.e., the golden sirens, begin to appear in HLI\#.
-These numbers provide a robust estimate on the approximate number of follow-up events that would be available for an HET-like program, provided that they occur in the northern hemisphere.
+More importantly, events with localizations below $\Delta\Omega_{90} < 0.1$~deg$^2$, i.e., the golden dark sirens, begin to frequent in HLI\#.
+These numbers provide a robust estimate on the approximate number of follow-up events that would be available for an HET-like program, provided that they occur in the northern hemisphere, which happens at a near 50\% chance.